lnicastro/DIF/README.md

 sudo make install
 ```

-**Note:** if you compiled MySQL in a build directory rather than in the root source directory, then you have to pass this to ``configure``, e.g. if you used the subdirectory BUILD:
+**Note:** if you compiled MySQL in a build directory rather than in the root source directory, then you have to pass this to ``configure``, e.g. if you used the subdirectory `Build`:
 ```
-./configure --with-mysql-source=/path_to/mysql-5.7.22/BUILD
+./configure --with-mysql-source=/path_to/mysql-5.7.22/Build
 ```

 ## Installing DIF facilities in MySQL